maxmind/getting-started-with-mmdb/blog-post.md

 ### Step 3

 Check the metadata.
-This is optional, but here we check to ensure that we find the description we added to the metadata in the previous script.
+This is optional, but here print the description we added to the metadata in the previous script.

 ```perl
 say 'Description: ' . $reader->metadata->{description}->{en};